January 22, 2020

 Additionally, don’t forget about food.
 If a meal isn’t included in your flight price, take a packed lunch instead of buying snacks on board and save your spending money for meals out when you have reached your destination.

-If you do want to add extras on to your flight, book them online before you travel to save hefty charges in the airport.
+If you do want to add extras on to your flight, book them online before you travel to save hefty charges at the airport.

 Being a member of an airline frequent flyer scheme or a shopping loyalty scheme such as Nectar will allow you to accrue points when booking flights.
 You can also collect points with a range of credit cards.